axieinfinity/ronin-documentation/docs/basics/key-concepts.md

 ### Bridge
 A blockchain bridge—also known as a cross-chain bridge—allows independent blockchains to communicate with each other.
 This allows users to transfer crypto assets from one blockchain to another, including tokens, wrapped cryptocurrencies, and non-fungible tokens (NFTs).
 For example, [Ronin Bridge](https://bridge.roninchain.com/) is used for asset transfer between the Ronin chain and the Ethereum mainnet.

+### Bridge operator
+A bridge operator is an individual or institution that is responsible for acknowledging deposit and withdrawal events on a blockchain bridge to facilitate asset transfers between this chain and others.

+To facilitate transactions on Ronin Bridge, each validator runs a dedicated [bridge operator node](#bridge-operator-node) alongside the [validator node](#validator-node).

 ## C
 ### Client
-In the computing world, a *client* refers to any type of software that is downloaded onto your computer and helps you interact with another type of software or service provided by a server.
+A client is any type of software that is downloaded onto a computer and helps the user interact with another type of software or service provided by a server.

-On Ronin, a client is the software needed to allow Ronin nodes to read blocks on the Ronin blockchain and Ronin-based smart contracts.
+On Ronin, a client is the software needed to allow Ronin [nodes](#node) to read blocks on the Ronin blockchain and Ronin-based smart contracts.
 A node is the running piece of the client software.
 In order to run a node, you have to first download a Ronin client application.

-A common application of a client is a cryptocurrency software wallet, such as [Ronin Wallet](#ronin-wallet).
+A common use case of a client is a cryptocurrency software wallet, such as [Ronin Wallet](#ronin-wallet).

 ### Commission
-Node operators collect *commissions* when their node earns a staking reward for delegators.
+Validators collect commissions when their node earns a staking reward for delegators.
 A validator node earns a staking reward for participating in the consensus protocol each epoch.
-The *commission rate* is a fraction of the staking reward.
+The commission rate is a fraction of the staking reward.

-### Consensus
+### Consensus mechanism
-An algorithm used to mandate agreement on the blockchain between all nodes.
-The blockchain, although being built in a decentralized way, eventually converges so that all nodes eventually agree on whether a given block is part of the chain or not.

-Ronin uses a combination of Delegated Proof of Stake (DPoS) and Proof of Authority (PoA) algorithms.
+A consensus mechanism is an algorithm used to guarantee agreement on the blockchain between all nodes.
+The blockchain, although being built in a decentralized way, eventually aligns so that all nodes agree on whether a given block is part of the chain.
+Ronin's consensus mechanism is a combination of the [Delegated Proof of Stake (DPoS)](#delegated-proof-of-stake-dpos) and [Proof of Authority (PoA)](#proof-of-authority-poa) algorithms.

 ## D
 ### Decentralized application (dApp)
-A decentralized application (dApp) makes use of blockchain technology to address use cases ranging from investment to lending to gaming and governance.
-While the front-end of a dApp may seem similar to a web application, its back-end processes don't use a centralized server and instead run on a decentralized network.
+A decentralized application (dApp) uses blockchain technology to address use cases ranging from investment to lending to gaming and governance.
+While the front-end of a dApp may seem similar to a web application, its back-end processes don't require a centralized server and instead run on a decentralized network.
 For communication, dApps use wallet software (like Ronin Wallet) to interact with automated smart contracts on the blockchain.

 One example of a Ronin dApp is the [Katana](https://katana.roninchain.com) decentralized exchange.